Get more out of your retrospectives

 At DeepAgile2010 this past weekend Mike McCollough led a session on Retrospective Games.
 We played a brand new game called Balloon Madness as an excuse to use several different retrospective formats.
-The game is in the conference booklet but is not yet posted on TastyCupcakes (check site for lot’s of fun Agile learning games).
+The game is in the conference booklet but is not yet posted on TastyCupcakes (check site for lots of fun Agile learning games).

 What I learned about retrospectives